 What to quaran-stream if you're staying in to avoid coronavirus

 Several movie theater chains have closed.
 Large events including Coachella, Stagecoach, SXSW, and Miami's Ultra Music Festival, have been canceled or postponed, as have several conventions and conferences.
-Bond film No Time to Die, A Quiet Place II, Fast & Furious 9, Mulan, and Peter Rabbit 2: The Runaway, and more have been pushed.
+Bond film No Time to Die, A Quiet Place II, Fast & Furious 9, Mulan, Peter Rabbit 2: The Runaway, and more have been pushed.
 Music tours and concerts have been put on hold.
 The NBA, NCAA, NFL, and MLB have all called a timeout.
 Disney's theme parks, Universal Studios, Six Flags parks, and more have temporarily closed.
-COVID-19, a.k.a. coronavirus has forced city and state authorities to order restaurants, bars, and other businesses closed, and advise residents to isolate, work from home where possible, and practice social distancing.
+COVID-19, a.k.a. coronavirus has forced city and state authorities to order restaurants, bars, and other businesses to close and advise residents to isolate themselves, work from home where possible, and practice social distancing.
 The virus, which has caused nearly 11,000 deaths (the number of those who've recovered is much larger, over 91,000), is expected to continue spreading.

 So what to do while spending all that time at home while in isolation/quarantine?
 Sure, you can always Marie Kondo your home, but you may also wonder what TV shows or movies are worth watching.
 Maybe it's time to get to that list of things you want/need to binge.
 If you wanna fill that sports void in your life, EW has you covered there, along with the below list of things to quaran-stream, as we're calling it.